APY/APYDataGridBundle/Resources/doc/getting_started.md

         // Get a grid instance
         $grid = $this->get('grid');

-        // Configuration before attached the source to the grid

         // Attach the source to the grid
         $grid->setSource($source);

-        // Configuration after attached the source to the grid
+        // Configuration of the grid

         // Manage the grid redirection, exports and the response of the controller return $grid->getGridResponse('MyProjectMyBundle::grid.html.twig');